Maz5n/AWS-Projects/Send an Email with Amazon SES/Send an Email with Amazon SES README.md

-Great!
-Here's a clean and professional **GitHub `README.md`** for your project that explains **how to send an email using Amazon SES via the AWS Console only**, with step-by-step instructions — no code or CLI involved.

----

 # 📧 Send Email Using Amazon SES via AWS Console

 This project demonstrates how to send an email using **Amazon Simple Email Service (SES)** **entirely through the AWS Console**, without any programming or command-line tools.
 SES is a cloud-based email sending service designed to help you send marketing, notification, and transactional emails.